ember-learn/guides-source/guides/release/in-depth-topics/patterns-for-actions.md

 ```

 However the expression `{{fn this.sendMessage "info"}}` used in passing the
 action to the component creates a closure and partially applies the given parameter to the new function.
-So now when the action is
-invoked, that parameter will automatically be passed as its argument,
+So now when the action is invoked, that parameter will automatically be passed as its argument,
 effectively calling `sendMessage("info")`, despite the argument not appearing in
 the calling code.
-More information on this can be found on the [template helpers page about the `fn`](../../templates/actions/) helper.

 So far in our example, the action we have passed to `ButtonWithConfirmation` is
 a function that accepts one argument, `messageType`.
 Suppose we want to extend